-Automatic enrolment is a Government initiative to help more people save for retirement through a work place pension.
-Under automatic enrolment employers are required to automatically enrol their eligible workers into a pension scheme.
-The employer must also pay money into the scheme through employer contributions.
-By October 2018 all existing employers will be required to offer a workplace pension scheme to eligible workers.
+Automatic enrolment (or auto enrolment) was introduced by the Government to help people save for retirement through a work place pension scheme.
+Under this law employers must automatically bring their ‘eligible workers’ into a pension scheme.
+The employer must also pay money into the scheme towards their workers’ pensions.
+By October 2018 all existing employers must offer a workplace pension scheme to ‘eligible workers’.

-For the purpose of automatic enrolment workers are put into 3 different categories depending on how much they earn and their age.
-The categories are:
+Under auto enrolment law, workers are split into 3 different groups depending on how much they earn and their age.
+The groups are:

 - eligible jobholders

 ‘Eligible jobholders’ are workers who earn more than the minimum earnings threshold, are between 22 and state pension age, and work in the UK.